Article

 https://discovermednews.com/colocalization-of-sars-cov-2-spike-protein-with-markers-of-vascular-damage-and-autophagy-in-placentas/

 To investigate the vertical transmission of SARS-CoV-2 from mother to fetus and the offspring pathology, the authors used heterozygous female hACE2-KI mice to generate litters containing both hACE2+ (SARS-CoV-2-susceptible) and hACE2- (SARS-CoV-2-resistant) fetal genotypes.
-The 12-week-old nonpregnant heterozygous hACE2-KI female mice were intranasally infected with mock or 103 or 105 focus forming units (FFU) of delta variant SARS-CoV-2.
+The 12-week-old nonpregnant heterozygous hACE2-KI female mice were intranasally infected with mock or 103 or 105 focus-forming units (FFU) of delta variant SARS-CoV-2.
 After viral infection, mice were monitored for four days for morbidity (body weight loss) and mortality (survival).
-On the fourth day after the infection, the animals were euthanized, and their lungs, spleen, and brain were harvested for analysis of viral load by quantitative reverse transcription polymerase chain reaction (RT-qPCR).
+On the fourth day after the infection, the animals were euthanized, and their lungs, spleen, and brain were harvested for analysis of viral load by reverse transcription polymerase chain reaction (RT-qPCR) test.

-The heterozygous female hACE2-KI mice were crossed to either hemizygous hACE-2 KI males or WT males to generate desired fetal genotypes, hACE2+, and hACE2- fetuses.
+The heterozygous female hACE2-KI mice were crossed to either hemizygous hACE2-KI males or WT males to generate desired fetal genotypes, hACE2+ and hACE2- fetuses.
 The first time point was the mid-gestational stage of E14.5, before the astrogliogenesis.
-This time point approximately matches the end of the first trimester and the start of the second trimester in humans.
-The second time point of E18.5 was at the late gestational stage after the astrogliogenesis.
-This time point approximately matches the beginning of the third trimester in humans.
+This time point approximately corresponds to the end of the first trimester and the beginning of the second trimester in humans.
+The second time point of E18.5 is the late gestational stage after astrogliogenesis.
+This time point approximately corresponds to the beginning of the third trimester in humans.
 Both time points occur after placental formation.
 Body weights of pregnant mice, increased fur ruffling, and hunched posture were used as clinical signs of the SARS-CoV-2 infection.

 Pre-term birth was observed in approximately 45% of infected litters.

-Four days after the infection, reverse transcription polymerase chain reaction (rt-PCR) showed lung and spleen infection in mothers infected with 103 or 105 FFU.
-Viral transcription (an indicator of viral replication), was found in the lungs of animals infected with 105 FFU.
-Interestingly, in the brains of pregnant mice, viral infection without replication was detected at both time points.
+In mothers infected with 103 or 105 FFU, RT-PCR showed lung and spleen infection 4 days after SARS-CoV-2 infection.
+Viral transcription (an indicator of viral replication) was detected in the lungs of mothers infected with 105 FFU.
+Interestingly, SARS-CoV-2 infection without replication was detected in the brains of pregnant mice at both time points.

-At the E14.5 time point, 22% of hACE2+ fetuses had a positive viral load in abdominal, thoracic, and heart tissues, and only 5% of hACE2+ fetuses had a positive viral load in their brains.
+At the E14.5 time point, 22% of hACE2+ fetuses had a positive viral load in abdominal, thoracic, and heart tissues, and only 5% had a positive viral load in their brains.

 At the E18.5 (later time point), 60% of hACE2+ fetuses had a positive viral load in abdominal, thoracic, and heart tissues, and 58% had a positive viral load in their brains.
 These findings show that maternal-fetal transmission of SARS-CoV-2 occurred mostly in the later stages of pregnancy and that hACE2 expression was necessary for SARS-CoV-2 infection in this model.